As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 These allergies are typically genetic and appear for the first time between 1 and 3 years of age.
 However, a move to a new area may trigger allergies in an older dog.
 The signs are most commonly observed seasonally, meaning they come and go throughout the year as the allergens in the environment change.

-3. Red bumps from food allergies
+3. Red bumps or rash from food allergies

 Food allergies in dogs present differently than environmental allergies.
 Food allergies tend to manifest as redness or bumps on the dog’s abdomen or gastrointestinal issues such as diarrhea.